Guide to health savings accounts (HSAs)

 Know what expenses are eligible

-Employees have the ability to spend their HSA money tax-free on healthcare items and out-of-pocket expenses, such as co-payments for medical care, prescription drugs, or bills not covered by insurance such as vision care and dental care.
+Employees can spend their HSA money tax-free on healthcare items and out-of-pocket expenses, such as co-payments for medical care, prescription drugs, or bills not covered by insurance, such as vision care and dental care.

 Individuals with multiple HSAs can consolidate them into a single account so they can accelerate overall growth.
 Also, to make HSAs eligible for investment, they must have a minimum balance, so combining accounts can help participants reach those requirements faster.